-FRS 102 requires details of the arrangement for setting pay and remuneration of the academies' key management personnel.
+FRS 102 requires details of the arrangement for setting pay and remuneration of the academies' key management personnel to be disclosed.
 The key personnel within the multi-academy trust are the Trustees, the CEO, the CFO, the COO and the Executive Head Teacher and Headteachers for each of the academies in the Trust.